 Initially, the new regime would find it difficult to govern.
 They had not scrapped parliament when they toppled the previous government.
 On November 26, 1951, a second coup, known as the “Radio Coup” because it was simply an announcement read out on the radio, was launched, this time to terminate the constitution and disband parliament.
 The announcement read:

 Phibun’s rule would now be quite different from that of his first premiership.
 Gone were the eccentric cultural edicts and the personality cult.
 He found a new way to make himself useful once more: foreign policy.
 It was time to cosy up with the United States, for they were generous with funding their allies.
-“By sending just a small number of troops as a token of our friendship, we will get various things in return”: those were Phibun’s words when Thailand became the first Asian country to support the US in the Korean War.
+“By sending just a small number of troops as a token of our friendship, we will get various things in return”, Phibun declared when Thailand became the first Asian country to support the US in the Korean War.
 He was right: US dollars and arms poured into Thailand.
 Both Sarit and Phao were able to negotiate huge monetary support for the military and the police in their visits to the US.

-Phibun also found another new method to strengthen his rule: through Phao.
+Phibun also found another new method to strengthen his rule: through Phao, the police commander nicknamed ‘the iron man of Asia’.
 US support had turned Phao’s police force into a virtual army that could rival the military.
 Phao established the naval police, police cavalry, and even police tank divison; some started grumbling that Phao might even eventually establish a police submarine unit.
-Using his so-called “knights”, Phao secretly arrested and murdered the regime’s opponents.
+Using his star policemen, nicknamed the “knights”, Phao secretly arrested and murdered the regime’s opponents.
 Four ministers who had served under Pridi were murdered by Phao’s police.
 Phao’s power was evidenced by his own words:

-However, Phibun found it increasingly hard to remain in power as both Phao and Sarit became more and more strengthened.
-In 1955, the man who had once desired to emulate fascist leaders declared that he would now “restore democracy”.
-A weekly press conference was introduced, political parties were permitted, press controls were eased, and a public ‘Hyde Park’ was even set up at Sanam Luang to allow citizens to voice their political opinions freely.
+However, Phibun found it increasingly hard to remain in power as both Phao and Sarit became increasingly strengthened.
+In 1955, the man who had once desired to build a fascist autocracy declared that he would now “restore democracy”.
+A weekly press conference was introduced, political parties were permitted once again, press controls were eased, and a public ‘Hyde Park’ was set up at Sanam Luang to allow citizens to voice their political opinions freely.
 Phibun himself said he desired to run for an elected seat in the National Assembly.
-But this was simply a method Phibun was using to weaken his opponents.
-He hoped that the corrupt Phao would be discredited by citizens at the Thai Hyde Park, and indeed he was.
-As revenge, Phao also encouraged citizens to criticise Phibun, and with his own scheme backfiring, Phibun ended his democratic experiment.
+He even adopted the American slogan “of the people, by the people, for the people”.

 Eventually, Phibun and Phao would ally with each other for the 1957 parliamentary elections.
 Their Seri Manangkasila party “won” the election, but it is now remembered as the dirtiest election in Thai history.
 Phao’s thugs had intimidated citizens into voting for the Seri Manangkasila, and although the Democratic Party initially led the polls, the results were tampered with enough to conclude with a big win for Phibun.

 But the anger did not subside.
 Sarit, who now had popular support, resigned from the cabinet in 1957, saying that he had proposed reforms to the government but that Phibun had refused to act on them.
 An ultimatum was handed for the Phibun government to resign, including Phao from his position as police commander.
 Phibun refused.
 On 18 September, Sarit launched a coup d’état.